 “You walk around like a clenched fist rather than an open hand, brother.
 I think you close yourself off from…what life can still be.”

-Tyrdan’s words echoed in Keelath’s head, as clingy as the blood flies that walked on his undead skin and sought holes in the enchantment that kept rot and maggots from his flesh.
-Night had fallen, and the blood flies had thankfully settled, but Keelath’s grim thoughts remained.
+Tyrric’s words echoed in Keelath’s head, as clingy as the blood flies that walked on his undead skin and sought holes in the enchantment that kept rot and maggots from his flesh.
+Night had fallen, and the blood flies had thankfully settled down with the cooling if the air, but Keelath’s grim thoughts remained.

 The dark rangers of Keelath’s company had departed to scout out the remains of the Alliance army.
 Keelath made about as much noise as a pack of rampaging brutosaurs when he tried to move in the thick muck and undergrowth of Nazmir, so he stayed behind, using his sleepless night to help maintain the gear of the other Horde soldiers.

 The scrape of the grindstone and the soft patter of polish onto breastplates could only distract him for so long, though.
 In some ways, that was what the entire thing was: a distraction.

 “I am here because I am useful here,” he muttered to the night air.
 The other Forsaken nearby ignored him.
 Just as many of them had talked to themselves when the loss and the self-recriminations got too great, and it was an unspoken courtesy to let their fellows alone in their brooding.
 So long as you could still fight, that was good enough, and talking about it just reminded them all of experiences they would rather forget.